resource-watch/blog-analysis/blog_021a_airports_sealevel/EarthEnginecode.md

       {return AnyGivenPointFEATURE.buffer(1000);
       }

-// get the scale for sea level rise to use in following functions var scale = sealevel_05m.projection().nominalScale().getInfo()
+// Get the scale for the sea level rise dataset, which we will use in later functions var scale = sealevel_05m.projection().nominalScale().getInfo()

-// write a function that checks if airports are affected by sea level rise of 0.5m function checkIfAffected_05m( airport ) {
+// Write a function that checks if airports are affected by sea level rise of 0.5m function checkIfAffected_05m( airport ) {
- // check if there are any 0.5m sea level rise pixels within the airport buffered area var affected = sealevel_05m.reduceRegion({
+ // Check if there are any 0.5m sea level rise pixels within the airport buffered area var affected = sealevel_05m.reduceRegion({
    reducer: ee.Reducer.anyNonZero(),
    geometry: airport.geometry(),
    scale: scale}) ;

- // set the 'affected' parameter with the result (0 or 1)
+ // Set the 'affected' parameter with the result (0 or 1)
- // airports being affected will return values of 1 var new_feature = airport.set('affected', affected.get('b1'))
+ // Airports being affected will return values of 1 var new_feature = airport.set('affected', affected.get('b1'))
  return new_feature;
  }

-// buffer airports with altitude below 0.5m var airports_b05m_buffer_1000 = airports_b05m.map( PointBufferingALGORITHM1 );
+// Buffer airports with altitude below 0.5m var airports_b05m_buffer_1000 = airports_b05m.map(PointBufferingALGORITHM1);

-// map our function over buffered airports below 0.5m altitude to see which were affected by 0.5m sea level rise var altitudeb05m_buffer_1000_affected_05m = airports_b05m_buffer_1000.map(checkIfAffected_05m)
+// Map our function over buffered airports below 0.5m altitude to see which were affected by 0.5m sea level rise var altitudeb05m_buffer_1000_affected_05m = airports_b05m_buffer_1000.map(checkIfAffected_05m)

-//find the airports below 0.5 altitude that were affected by 0.5m sea level rise var airports_05m_risk_altitude = altitudeb05m_buffer_1000_affected_05m.filterMetadata('affected', 'equals', 1);
+// Find the airports below 0.5 altitude that were affected by 0.5m sea level rise var airports_05m_risk_altitude = altitudeb05m_buffer_1000_affected_05m.filterMetadata('affected', 'equals', 1);

 // Filter out seaplanes